11 More Machine Learning

 One of the key challenges in reinforcement learning is balancing exploration and exploitation.
 Exploration is about trying new actions that could lead to higher rewards, while exploitation is about sticking to the actions that have already been found to give good rewards.

 Reinforcement learning has many applications, including robotics, games, and autonomous driving, but there is little restriction on where it might be applied.
-It is often a key part of some deep learning models, where reinforcement is supplied via human feedback or other means to an otherwise automatic modeling process.
-In general, RL is a powerful tool that might be useful where traditional programming approaches may not be as feasible.
+It is also often a key part of some deep learning models, where reinforcement is supplied via human feedback or other means to an otherwise automatic modeling process.

-While our focus in this book is on tabular data due to its ubiquity, there are many other types of data that can be used for modeling, some of which can still potentially be used in that manner, but which often start as a different format or must be considered in a special way.
+While our focus in this book is on tabular data due to its ubiquity, there are many other types of data that is used for machine learning and modeling in general.
+This data often starts in a special format or must be considered uniquely.
 You’ll often hear this labeled as ‘unstructured’, but that’s probably not the best conceptual way to think about it, as the data is still structured in some way, sometimes in a strict format (e.g. images).
 Here we’ll briefly discuss some of the other types of data you’ll potentially come across.

 Spatial Data (code available from Kyle Walker)

-In general, we could these features as we would others in the tabular setting, but we often want to take into account the uniqueness of a particular region, or the correlation of spatially regions.
+We could use these spatial features as we would others in the tabular setting, but we often want to take into account the uniqueness of a particular region, or the correlation of spatial regions.
 Historically, most spatial data can be incorporated into approaches like mixed models or generalized additive models, but in certain applications, such as satellite imagery, deep learning models are more the norm, and the models often transition into image processing techniques.

 Sound wave